 For a more quirky take on the wine industry, there’s the original Museo dei Cavatappi, or Corkscrew Museum, at Piazza Castello.

-Find more accommodation options in Barolo
+Find more accommodation options in Barolo.

 Drink local wine in local bars with plates of antipasti on the side © Yulia Grigoryeva/Shutterstock

 Make time for the remarkable provincial city of Urbino in Le Marche.
 Once described as the 'ideal city' and known as a Renaissance art capital, it was originally created by Federico da Montefeltro in the 15th century.
+Walled, austere and mostly built of pale, golden brick, Urbino is a jumble of Renaissance and medieval houses, churches and palazzi atop a hill, dominated by its stellar attraction, the Palazzo Ducale.

 The lengthy and complex history of the Renaissance is endlessly fascinating and occasionally bewildering.
 Sort out fact from fiction and get under the skin of Urbino on a private walking tour of the city with local guides.

-Find more accommodation options to stay in Urbino
+Find more accommodation options to stay in Urbino.

 The grand provincial city of Urbino in Le Marche © Stefano_Valeri/Shutterstock

-Ravenna was Europe's capital 1500 years ago and is one of the best places in the world to see Byzantine mosaics.
+Ravenna was Europe's capital 1500 years ago and a tour here is one of the best things to do in Italy to see Byzantine mosaics.
 Unmissable examples are to be found at Sant'Apollinare Basilica and also in San Vitale.
+Ravenna holds a set of mosaics generally acknowledged to be the crowning achievement of Byzantine art.
+No fewer than eight of the city's buildings have been designated UNESCO World Heritage sites.

 They date from a strange interlude in the city’s history during the late Roman–an early Byzantine period when this otherwise unremarkable provincial centre briefly became one of the most important cities in all of Europe.

-Find more accommodation options to stay in Ravenna
+Find more accommodation options to stay in Ravenna.

 The remarkable Byzantine mosaics are seen in Ravenna © Jaunting Jen/Shutterstock